py-mine/mcproto/docs/contributing/guides/precommit.md

 !!! warning

-    Pre-commit itself will be installed via poetry, which means you will need to have an [activated](./setup.md#activating-the-environment) poetry environment whenever you make a new commit, otherwise, the pre-commit git hook will fail with command not found.
+    Pre-commit itself will be installed via poetry, which means you will need to have an [activated][activate-venv] poetry environment whenever you make a new commit, otherwise, the pre-commit git hook will fail with command not found.

 ## Hooks that modify files